The Ink Spots: Bill Kenny joins

 In 1936, Daniels was replaced by a 21-year-old singer from Baltimore, Bill Kenny, who signed on with the Ink Spots after winning first place in an amateur contest at Harlem's Savoy Ballroom.
-Three years later, Kenny was credited for bringing the group to global success with his unusual high tenor ballad singing.
+Three years later, Kenny was credited for bringing the group to global success with his unusually high tenor ballad singing.

 In 1938, after being in the group for two years, Kenny started to introduce the group to a new format that he called "Top & Bottom".
 This format was used primarily for ballads rather than the uptempo "jive" songs the group was used to performing.
 This format called for the tenor (Kenny or Watson) to sing the lead for one chorus followed by a chorus performed by bass singer Jones reciting the lyrics rather than singing them.
 After a chorus of the "talking bass" the lead tenor sang the rest of the song until the end.
 The earliest example of their "Top & Bottom" format is from a radio broadcast from 1938.
 The song, titled "Tune In on My Heart", features Kenny taking the lead and Jones performing the talking bass.

 Also in 1938, Kenny took his first feature solo in Decca studios.
 His feature was on a song titled "I Wish You the Best of Everything".
 Although not in the "Top & Bottom" format, it was a ballad and used the signature Ink Spots guitar intro.
 Even though it got a good response, it was not very successful in terms of record sales and did not reach the pop chart.

 "If I Didn't Care" and the late 1930s

 On January 12, 1939, the Ink Spots entered Decca studios to record a ballad written by a young songwriter named Jack Lawrence.
-This ballad, "If I Didn't Care", was to be one of their biggest hits, selling over 19 million copies and becoming the 8th-best-selling single of all time.
+This ballad, "If I Didn't Care", was to be one of their biggest hits, selling more than 19 million copies and becoming the 8th-best-selling single of all time.
 This is the first studio recorded example of the Ink Spots "Top & Bottom" format with Kenny singing lead and Jones performing the "talking bass".
 For this recording, each member was paid $37.50; after the record sold 200,000 copies, however, Decca destroyed the original contract and the group was paid an additional $3,750.
 This was the recording that brought the group to global fame and established the "Top & Bottom" format as the Ink Spots "trademark".
 From 1939 until the group's disbanding in 1954, many of their songs employed this format.

 The year 1939 also saw the Ink Spots enjoy commercial success with five other recordings that featured Kenny in the "Top & Bottom" format.
 Their most successful hit of 1939 was the Lombardo, Marks & Hill ballad, "Address Unknown".
 Other successful hits from 1939 and early 1940 included "My Prayer", "Bless You", "Memories of You", and "I'm Gettin' Sentimental Over You".